 EU sanctions create legal obligations for all EU operators, and in respect of any business conducted within the EU.
-Article 10 of the Regulation defines the scope of this jurisdiction5.
+Article 19 of the Regulation defines the scope of this jurisdiction6.

-EU sanctions are expected to produce effects in third countries through pressure on the Listed Persons.
+EU sanctions are expected to produce effects in third countries through pressure on the listed persons.
 However, they do not apply extra-territorially.
-In other words, they do not create obligations on non-EU operators, unless the business is conducted at least partly within the EU.
+In other words, they do not create obligations for non-EU operators, unless the business is conducted at least partly within the EU.